Milenkhov/SudokuTrainer/README.md

 - New: Choose difficulty and click "New" to generate a puzzle.
 - Type digits 1–9 into empty cells.
 You can make mistakes; the app won't block invalid entries.
+- View > Show Coordinates: Toggle row/column headers if you find them distracting.
 - Hint: Shows a logical hint when the board has no conflicts.
 - Check: Colors entries you added: green if correct, red if incorrect.
 Use it any time to assess progress.
 - Solve: Fills in the solution if you want to see the completed grid.

+### Quick rules (How to play)

+- Each row must contain digits 1–9 exactly once.
+- Each column must contain digits 1–9 exactly once.
+- Each 3×3 box must contain digits 1–9 exactly once.

+Tips: Start with singles, use Check to assess progress, and ask for a Hint when there are no conflicts.

 Note on Python 3.14 for developers: PySide6/PyInstaller availability may lag.
 The project gates GUI deps on Python < 3.14; use Python 3.11/3.12 for development and packaging.